First there was an international best-selling book

 In the 150 years since we discovered that microbes cause infectious diseases, we’ve battled to keep them at bay.
 But a recent explosion of scientific knowledge has led to undeniable evidence that early exposure to these organisms is beneficial to our children’s well-being.
 It turns out that our current emphasis on hyper-cleanliness and poor diets are taking a toll on our children’s lifelong health.

-This engaging and important book explains how the millions of microbes that live in our bodies influence childhood development; why an imbalance in those microbes can lead to obesity, diabetes, and asthma, among other chronic conditions; and how–from conception on–parents can take concrete steps to positively impact their child’s long-term health.
+B. Brett Finlay and Marie-Claire Arrieta have written an engaging and important book that explains how the millions of microbes that live in our bodies influence childhood development; why an imbalance in those microbes can lead to obesity, diabetes, and asthma, among other chronic conditions; and how–from conception on–parents can take concrete steps to positively impact their child’s long-term health.
 The authors delve into the role of microbes in everything from pregnancy nutrition and birthing methods to choices about feeding and lifestyle (“Should we have a pet?”
 “Should I give my child an antibiotic and a probiotic?”
 “Should I let him/her play with a friend who’s ill?”).

 Based on the best scientific literature published to date —including the authors’ cutting-edge work— this book will change the way you view dirt and food, and empower you to give your kids a healthier start in life.